 A second article has been added to the page, describing a special passenger train journey along the line in the summer of 1951.

-The latest page to be added is the Club History page, describing the early years of the club, with part two added to include up to 2005.
+The latest page to be added is the Club History page, describing the early years of the club, with part three added to include up to 2010.

-The latest photographs showing the progress of the Olney Station Project have been added to that page.
+The latest photographs showing the progress of the Olney Station Project have been added to that page and photographs of last years exhibition are on the exhibition page.

 The bus wiring on the two OO gauge test tracks and the O gauge tracks have been completed.
 Wire connections have been made to all sections of track (except the points) using droppers and bus cable.
 Loco running is much smoother as we are not relying on the track and rail joiners to provide all the power.
+One of the 00 gauge track circuits has a switch fitted to allow DC or DCC controllers to be connected.
 Many thanks to Chris for all his efforts.

 You have probably seen it already, but Olney and District Historical Society